acgeodesy/glo/README.md

 Just input <b>make</b> to compile the program.

 #####glo.dat
-This file should be updated when you used it.
+This file should be updated when you use it.
 URL: http://geodesy.cn/glonass/glo.dat
 ##Usage
 ```